Monster0506/rift/README.md

 - granular movement

 Known issues:
-- 4 byte unicode characters are not handled (this is a crossterm issue on windows, idk man)
+- 4 byte unicode characters are not handled able to be inserted on windows (this is a crossterm issue on windows, idk man)

 Fixed stuff (lightly tracked):